 When does the novice season begin?

 As a novice paddler joining the team during the racing season, you will learn the basics of outrigger canoe paddling and be coached on technique and how to best train for racing.
+Novice practices begin in mid-March.
 During the off season, October–March, you can join the team as a novice, or first time paddler, to get a feel for the sport before the racing season begins.
-Please note that the off season is less structured in terms of coaching, but it is a great opportunity to get on the water with other more experienced paddlers..

 Do you have paddles I can borrow?